 Monday, February 11, 2013

-A few years ago, Gary McMahon mesmerized a couple of thousand readers with an apocalyptic vision of an urban nightmare.
-The Concrete Grove (with its stand out artwork by Vincent Chong) came at a restless time when the real world seemed to hold up a sobering mirror to our own dark insecurities – not only in Gary’s native England but for the collective world as a whole.
-With poverty, crime, and the decaying municipal jungle of The Grove as his playground, Gary tapped into some of the things that truly scare us in this modern age.
-Although the supernatural trappings were original (sinister hummingbirds are certainly no trope), they seemed more of side dish to the main course: a human prison in the guise of derelict suburb.
-Its sequel, Silent Voices, continued the tale but in a more enclosed and domesticated framework.
+A few years ago, Gary McMahon mesmerized readers with an apocalyptic vision of an urban nightmare.
+The Concrete Grove (with its stand out artwork by Vincent Chong) came at a restless time when the real world seemed to hold up a sobering mirror to our own dark insecurities: not only in the author's native England, but for the collective world as a whole.
+With poverty, crime, and the decaying municipal jungle of The Grove as a playground, The Concrete Grove tapped into some of the things that truly scare us in the modern age.
+While the supernatural trappings were original (sinister hummingbirds are no trope), they seemed more of side dish to the main course: a human prison in the guise of a derelict suburb.
+Its sequel, Silent Voices, continued the tale in a more domesticated framework.
 With Beyond Here Lies Nothing, the author serves symmetry by taking his last book of the trilogy to the same lofty heights we experienced in The Concrete Grove.

-Not far from The Needle, scarecrows appear with their heads plastered in photographs of the missing and the dead
+Not far from The Needle, scarecrows appear, their heads plastered in photographs of the missing and the dead ...

 In this, the culmination of a story arc, Gary McMahon accomplishes what he set out to do: unsettle the reader not with supernatural overtures but with a desperate and broken people.
 If The Concrete Grove were a musical project, Beyond Here Lies Nothing would be its greatest hits compilation; a symphony of the damned returning to the Needle with unfinished business or an ultimate score to settle.
 Though scarred, they are well-rounded off-shoots, each player a component of the author's own black-garlanded psyche.